n0xa/m5stick-nemo/README.md

 # M5Stick-NEMO
-M5 Stick C firmware for high-tech pranks
+Firmware for high-tech pranks on M5Stack ESP32 Devices

 ## Name and Background
 NEMO started a personal project to help me learn more about ESP32 development with the Arduino IDE.
 I decided to replicate a few common, trending pranks that were getting a lot of attention in the tech community, as a challenge to myself, and to also better understand these attacks.